minio/docs/docs/how-to-use-minio-as-laravel-file-storage.md

 # How to use Minio Server as [Laravel](https://laravel.com) Custom File Storage

-`Laravel` has a customable file storage system with ability to create custom drivers for it.
+`Laravel` has a customizable file storage system with ability to create custom drivers for it.
 In this recipe we will implement a custom file system driver to use Minio server for managing files.

 ## 1. Prerequisites

-Install Minio Server from [here](http://docs.minio.io/docs/minio).
+Install Minio Server from [here](https://www.minio.io/downloads.html).

 ## 2. Install Required Dependency for Laravel